 Road- tripping through the Death Valley I had no idea I would be in for some of the most peculiar landscapes I had ever seen—I was more prepared for scorching heat, scanty vegetation and a couple of tumbleweeds here and there.
 At times it felt like being on the moon.

-there are plenty of sites to choose from and all options are under $25 per night!
+I recommend camping there as well; here are plenty of sites to choose from and all options are under $25 per night!
 There are not that many places that offer such beauty with such a budget.
 And the best thing is that it doesn’t even take an infinite amount of driving to get to.
 From Las Vegas, it’s only an hour’s drive!

 Recommended by Linda from La Dolce Fit Vita